Their call is the sound of the rainy season

 Red-Wattled Lapwing and Pakistan

-Despite being a resident in the Indian sub-continent, an ambiguity exists leading to argument whether the Red-wattled Lapwing is a migratory or non-migratory bird.
+Despite being a resident in the Indian sub-continent, an ambiguity exists leading to the argument whether the Red-wattled Lapwing is a migratory or non-migratory bird.
 In light of research by Ali & Ripley (1980) and our own observation over the years, we have discovered that the bird does tend to migrate from semi-arid and dry areas notably Balochistan and Karachi in the winter season to moist areas in northern Pakistan.
-Generally, Khyber Pakhtunkhwa and the Punjab province of Pakistan gets frequent spell of rains through-out the year due to western disturbance (an extratropical storm that originates near the Mediterranean sea or Middle East and travels as far as India and China.
+Generally, Khyber Pakhtunkhwa and the Punjab province of Pakistan gets frequent spell of rains throughout the year due to western disturbance (an extratropical storm that originates near the Mediterranean sea or the Middle East and travels as far as India and China.
 The term ‘western disturbance’ is popular in South Asia).
-And once the summer and monsoon approaches, the bird spreads to the south of the country.
+And once the summer and monsoon approach, the bird spreads to the south of the country.

 Building blocks for our Research

 Let’s leave weather prediction on the birds because they are doing it far better than humankind!

 Having been inspired by Netflix documentary series ‘Connected’, we were astonished to see how a small bird called Veery thrush (above image) was able to predict the North Atlantic Hurricane season better than high-tech computers and meteorologists.